fgdfgfthgr-fox/Volume_Seg_Tool/README.md

 The [UroCell](https://github.com/MancaZerovnikMekuc/UroCell) Dataset was heavily used during the development of the tool.

-Special thanks to YunBo Wang from [Xidian University](https://www.xidian.edu.cn/), who gave me exceptional helps at the early stage of development.# Volume_Seg_Tool
+Special thanks to YunBo Wang from [Xidian University](https://www.xidian.edu.cn/), who gave me exceptional helps at the early stage of development.